SaiVamsiTangala/G13_VLSI/Course Report/Course Report.md

 # Course Report

-## Name: [B SANDEEP]
+## Name: [Your Name]

-## Qualifications: [B.TECH]
+## Qualifications: [Your Qualification]

-Welcome to the course report for the [VLSI FRONT END]!
+Welcome to the course report for the [Course Name]!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project